10 of the best watches for small wrists under US$15K (and 46mm or less lug-to-lug!)Zach Blass

 Omega Seamaster Aqua Terra 150M 38mm (45.1mm lug-to-lug)

-If your collection, and slender-wrist, is missing colour and Co-axial technology, look no further than the Omega Seamaster Aqua Terra 150M 38mm collection introduced this year.
+If your collection, and slender-wrist, is missing colour and Co-axial technology, look no further than the Omega Seamaster Aqua Terra 150M 38mm collection.
 A lot of Datejust talk, I know, but this really is Omega’s rival to the Rolex’s Datejust 36.
-Sure its 38mm, but the stainless0steel cases are only 45.1mm lug-to-lug – a superb measurement for slender wrists.
+Sure its 38mm, but the stainless-steel cases are only 45.1mm lug-to-lug – a superb measurement for slender wrists.
 Five beautiful dial colours, 150 metres of water resistance, elegant mixed-finished cases and bracelet, and a powerful METAS certified automatic Co-axial movement, this is a very hard watch to beat.

 The it-boy/girl/person of the list, the Santos has been a main staple of Cartier’s collection for decades.
 Originally a pilot’s watch, the Santos has become the go-to choice of fashionista’s who also like horological substance.
 It has never been more functional as it is fashionable, bundled with a quick-change strap and bracelet (which features quick change links that can be added or removed simply with your fingers).
 There are multiple sizes to explore, but the Medium will appeal to the slender wristed in favour of the large – which only has the extra feature of a date complication at 6′.
 Dateless, however, it has a more pure dial aesthetic.
 With a measurement of 35.1 mm in diameter, 8.3mm in thickness, and lug-to-lug of 42.1mm, it is incredibly wrist-friendly and, armed with a heightened 100 meters of water-resistance, has never been more ripe for daily wear.
 And, with new green and blue dial options at your disposal, the offering is that much more compelling.